 The edges of the glass panes in double- or triple-pane IGU window are embedded in a sealing material.
 While it appears to be one seal, it is actually two seals working together.
 The inner sealant is typically made of polyisobutylene (PIB).
 The outer sealant is an elastic rubber-like seal that, according to AkzoNobel (a maker gasses used to fill thermal windows), "functions as an adhesive, holding the glass unit together and keeping it tight during the service life."

 Although these window seals are meant to be long-lasting and may hold up for decades, they can and do fail.
 Seals can be damaged by house painters using heat guns to strip paint or by homeowners using pressure washers to clean the windows.
 Improper installation of an IGU window can also cause a seal to fail.
 But even when there is no such dramatic event, the seals are still destined to fail—eventually.
-Glass manufacturer PPG estimates that the gas escapes at a rate of approximate one percent per year under ideal conditions.
+Glass manufacturer PPG estimates that the gas escapes at a rate of approximately one percent per year under ideal conditions.
 This loss of gas can be faster if an IGU is poorly manufactured.

 Remedies for Failed Window Seals

 Can window seals be repaired if they fail?
 There are four possible actions to take when you notice the fogginess, condensation, or wavy appearance that signifies the seals have failed on an IGU window.

 Premature window seal failure indicates a defective product, and window manufacturers may offer partial or complete replacement of the IGU if the failure occurs within a stated time frame.
 Other manufacturers may offer prorated compensation in the case of failure, scaled according to the age of the window.

 Fix the Fog and Condensation Problem (But Not the Seal)